BryanImaralu/2020_5bi_team2_Imaralu/docs/User guide.md

 1. ![](RackMultipart20200416-4-1sj5h06_html_2b6a5f96c04671a5.png)
  Companies that meet the search criteria will be shown.

-# 5Troubleshooting
+# 5 Troubleshooting

-## 5.1Missing or Incorrect Password or E-Mail
+## 5.1 Missing or Incorrect Password or E-Mail

 If the credentials entered are incorrect, you will be redirected to the login page.

 ![](RackMultipart20200416-4-1sj5h06_html_ddc01d890e1f2a69.png)

-Page 7 of 7